-At Fred Hutch, we have an ambitious goal of developing curative therapies for most, if not all, cancers by 2025.
+At Fred Hutch, we’re on a mission to save lives and wipe out cancer and related diseases worldwide.
 But we can only get there with your help.
 Activating your community to give to Fred Hutch is a meaningful way you can join our quest for cures.
-Whether you clip in or lace up for Obliteride, scale a mountain peak with Climb to Fight Cancer, donate your birthday to Fred Hutch, or honor a loved one's memory by raising money for research, you play a pivotal role in Fred Hutch's efforts to prevent, detect and treat cancer, HIV and other diseases affecting humanity.
+So, whether you donate your birthday to Fred Hutch or honor a loved one's memory by raising money for research, you play a pivotal role in Fred Hutch's efforts to prevent, detect and treat cancer, HIV and other diseases affecting humanity.

 Every dollar helps our scientists reduce the threat of the novel coronavirus.